SetBased/php-helper-cast/README.md

 | isOptInt         | returns true  | bool        |
 | isOptString      | returns true  | bool        |

-The class `SetBased\Abc\Helper\Cast` has the methods shown int he table below for casting mixed values to a primitive data type.
-When a value can not casted safely to a type n exception will be thrown.
+The class `SetBased\Abc\Helper\Cast` has the methods shown in the table below for casting mixed values to a primitive data type.
+When a value can not casted an exception will be thrown.

 | Method           | Null Value          | Return Type  |
 | ---------------- | ------------------- | ------------ |